Spanish–Ottoman Wars: Total war (1560–1574): Djerba, Malta, Lepanto, and Tunis

-The year 1565 saw one of the largest operations of the Ottoman navy.
-The navy, carrying a force of approximately 25,000 men, reached Malta on May 18, 1565, and laid siege to the castles on the island defended by the Knights Hospitaller.
-The Ottoman forces, who had difficulty capturing the St. Elmo Castle, launched a heavy bombardment on August 7 of the island's main fortified positions, St. Michel and St. Angelo, but were unable to capture them with general attacks.
-The losses suffered and the necessity of the Ottoman navy returning to Istanbul for the winter (due to the change of season to autumn) led Serdar Lala Mustafa Pasha to decide to evacuate the island.
-When a rescue party of 8,000 men under the command of Don Garcia, sent by the Kingdom of Spain, landed in Malta on September 7, the Ottomans evacuated the island on September 8.
-In this way, the Knights Hospitaller, an important ally of Spain, and the island of Malta, which protected the Kingdom's lands in Southern Italy, were saved.
-Although the Ottoman forces suffered losses in Malta, the Ottoman navy continued to maintain its power.
-Indeed, while the Ottoman army was marching to Hungary in 1566 for the Siege of Szigetvar, the last campaign of Suleiman the Magnificent, the Ottoman navy under the command of Piyale Pasha conquered Chios, which was ruled by the Genoese, an ally of Spain, in the same year.
-Then, sailing to the Mediterranean, they struck the Pula coast of the Kingdom of Naples, also an ally of Spain.
-Later, in 1566, Philip II ordered his ambassador to Portugal, Alonso de Tovar, to prepare an embassy to Persia and to inform him if the Persians were going to break the Peace of Amasya with the Ottomans after the death of Suleiman the Magnificent (however, the mission never reached Iran).
+The year 1565 saw one of the largest operations by the Ottoman Navy.
+The navy, carrying a force of approximately 25,000 men, reached Malta on 18 May 1565, and it laid siege to the castles on the island defended by the Knights Hospitaller.
+The Ottoman forces, who had difficulty capturing the St. Elmo Castle, launched a heavy bombardment on 7 August of the island's main fortified positions, St. Michel and St. Angelo; however, they could not capture these positions with general attacks.
+The losses incurred, as well as the Ottoman Navy's need to return to Istanbul for the winter (because the season changed to autumn), led Lala Mustafa Pasha to evacuate the island.
+After a rescue party of 8,000 men under the command of Don García, sent by the Kingdom of Spain, landed in Malta on 7 September, the Ottomans evacuated the island on 8 September.
+In this way, the Knights Hospitaller, an important ally of Spain, and the island of Malta, which protected the Kingdom's lands in southern Italy, were saved.
+Although the Ottoman forces suffered losses in Malta, the Ottoman Navy maintained its power.
+Indeed, while the Ottoman army was marching to Hungary in 1566 for the Siege of Szigetvar—the last campaign of Suleiman the Magnificent—the Ottoman Navy (under the command of Piyale Pasha) conquered Chios, which was ruled by the Genoese, an ally of Spain.
+Then, sailing to the Mediterranean, the navy struck the Pula coast of the Kingdom of Naples, also an ally of Spain.
+Later, in 1566, Philip II ordered his ambassador to Portugal, Alonso de Tovar, to undertake two tasks: preparing an embassy to Persia, and informing the king if the Persians intended to break the Peace of Amasya with the Ottomans after the death of Suleiman the Magnificent.
+(However, the mission never reached Persia.)